DUNE/computing-HWDB/_episodes/03-Setting-up-Types.md

 For the remaining of this session, we will go through how Administrators achieve these tasks in two different ways:
-- WEB UI: user-friendly, intuitive, probably one wouldn’t want to use this method for repetitive tasks.
+- WEB UI: user-friendly, intuitive, probably one wouldn’t want touse this method for repetitive tasks.
 - REST API: executed from command-line or communicated directly from your preferred programs.

 [back to top](#contents)